lsd-so/agentflare/README.md

 ### Computer example

-Here's an example of using a computer to run a command inside the terminal (accessed via NoVNC server hosted on a Cloudflare container):
+Here's an example of using a computer to run a command inside the terminal that's opened using a NoVNC server hosted on a Cloudflare container:

 ![Using a computer to run a command inside the terminal](assets/computer_usage.gif)